Knights Musician Grant Recipients

 (2025) Yaira Matyakubova - in support of A Journey Through Silence and Noise, a multidisciplinary performance merging music, sculpture, and abstract film to reflect on the profound forces that shape human lives across generations.
 The project explores the weight of inherited experience and the quiet power of transformation.
 Sculptures from the Susan Clinard Sculpture Studio, alongside musicians from The Knights performing a string quartet by composer Luis Prado, will set the stage for an interactive experience where silence, sound, and memory intertwine.

-(2024) Alex Sopp - in support of a new arrangement of a suite of original songs from Sopp’s 2024 record The Hem & The Haw.
+(2024) Alex Sopp - in support of a newly arranged suite of original songs from Sopp’s 2024 record The Hem & The Haw.
 Sopp will collaborate with Knights arrangers to reimagine these “layered dreamscapes.”

-(2023) Yaira Matyakubova - in support of The Quilt of Humanity, a partnership with Women for Afghan Women which will bring music lessons, workshops, and performance opportunities provided by The Knights to Afghan women, children, and families in the US.
+(2023) Yaira Matyakubova - in support of The Quilt of Humanity, a partnership with Women for Afghan Women which brought music lessons, workshops, and performance opportunities provided by The Knights to Afghan women, children, and families in the US.

 (2023) Karen Ouzounian - in support of In My Grandmother’s Kitchen, an exploration of Armenian history and musical traditions featuring the recording of a new chamber work composed by Ouzounian, a workshop on Armenian and Middle Eastern music, and the creation of stop-motion animation films by Lembit Beecher on related themes.